lllllllillllllillll/DweebUI/README.md

 [![GitHub License](https://img.shields.io/github/license/lllllllillllllillll/DweebUI)](https://github.com/lllllllillllllillll/DweebUI/blob/main/LICENSE)
 [![Coffee](https://img.shields.io/badge/-buy_me_a%C2%A0coffee-gray?logo=buy-me-a-coffee)](https://www.buymeacoffee.com/lllllllillllllillll)

-* This is a personal project I started to get more familiar with Javascript and Node.js.
+* I started this as a personal project to get more familiar with Javascript and Node.js.
-* Some UI elements are placeholders and every version may have breaking changes.
+* I'm open to any contributions, but you may want to wait until I reach v1.0 first.
 * Please post issues and discussions so I know what bugs and features to focus on.

 <a href="https://raw.githubusercontent.com/lllllllillllllillll/DweebUI/main/screenshots/dashboard1.png"><img src="https://raw.githubusercontent.com/lllllllillllllillll/DweebUI/main/screenshots/dashboard1.png" width="25%"/></a>